Updated: April 2023

-Life-threatening blood clots have also affected athletes; notable examples include a US elite runner and a professional basketball player in Germany, who required emergency brain surgery.
+Life-threatening blood clots have also affected athletes, such as a US elite runner (pulmonary embolism) and a German basketball player who required emergency brain surgery.
 A 44-year-old BBC moderator died due to blood clots and cerebral bleeding caused by the AstraZeneca vaccine.
 Several cases of leg amputations due to vaccine-induced blood clots have also been reported.

-Of note, the risk of blood clots may significantly increase during air travel.
+Of note, the risk of blood clots may increase during air travel.
 British Airways confirmed the death of three of their pilots, aged 30 to 55, without disclosing their cause of death or vaccination status.
 A German Lufthansa First Officer collapsed during a flight from Spain to Germany.
 There are also reports of unusual cardiovascular complications several months after vaccination.

 The following figure shows a brain MRI of a vaccine-induced cerebral sinus venous thrombosis and cerebral hemorrhage (brain bleed) in a 32-year-old woman (more):

 E) Severe skin reactions

 Severe skin reactions have been reported quite frequently after covid vaccinations.
 They include various types of rashes and eczema, chronic hives, but also immune responses affecting blood vessels in the skin (eryhtema multiforme), or due to a vaccine-induced bleeding disorder (thrombotic thrombocytopenic purpura).

 F) Eye disorders and blindness

 Covid vaccines may lead to bleeding or inflammation in the eyes and, in severe cases, to blindness.
 In the UK, several hundred cases of post-vaccination blindness have been reported.
 In the US, about 1,500 reports to the VAERS system mention post-vaccination blindness.
 There are also reports of post-vaccination eye disorders affecting the eye lens (e.g. cataract), but the causality is currently less clear in these cases.